sahith/Link-Prediction-for-Citation-Networks-using-Apache-Spark/README.txt

 Included scala file for project code and jar file inorder to run on AWS EMR Cluster.

 Instructions to compile and run the code
 1. Create AWS EMR cluster with spark selected in advanced options.
+More at [AWS EMR Instructions](https://github.com/sahith/Link-Prediction-for-Citation-Networks-using-Apache-Spark)
-2. Upload the jar file of this project submitted in s3 bucket.
+2. Upload the jar file of this project in s3 bucket.
 3. Add a step with the following configurations step type: spark application
 	Name: Link Prediction